-One could decimate the mesh to less than 150000 faces.
+One can decimate the mesh to less than 150000 faces.
 (This mesh looks really nice to start with because it has around 1000000 faces and has images mapped to it.)
-Don’t worry about the image maps as they won’t come into Revit, anyway.
+Don’t worry about the image maps (MTL file, etc.) as they won’t come into Revit, anyway.

 Another problem is that the mesh could come in as mush.
 This may be caused by being too big and/or not manifold.

 One can try doing “Detect and fix model issues” in ReCap Photo.
 This will fill holes, tunnels, and spikes.

 If the mesh is 3D-printable and below the limits in number of faces, it should come into Revit well.
 See also Preparing Meshes for Import to Revit as DirectShape for more examples.

 The Category choices to make the import are:

 One reason to chose a particular Category is to have one that is cuttable or not.
 A list of cuttable Categories: http://help.autodesk.com/view/RVT/2015/ENU/?guid=GUID-3253EFCA-F38F-4086-9A4D-C873D8D04867